concur/react-interop/README.md

 ## Wrap-Up

-react-interop provides two small utilities (`exportComponents` and `createCallback`) to make it easy to provide an interop layer over your React components.
+react-interop provides `exportComponents` and `exportCallbacks` utilities to make it easy to provide an interop layer over your React components.
 This interop layer allows your components to be rendered in legacy application or third-party applications where React might not be in direct use.
 Consumers use vanilla JavaScript functions to render components, invoke actions, and subscribe to callbacks.

 The two rendering scenarios are:

 1. `render` components into "durable" containers (where the component then becomes the owner of the container)
 2. `renderToStaticMarkup` gets the static HTML markup output from components for rendering inline with other components from the consumer

-The exported API can also expose callbacks using `createCallback` where consumers subscribe to callbacks from your components.
+The exported API can expose callbacks using `createCallback` and `exportCallbacks` where consumers subscribe to callbacks from your components.

-react-interop also prescribes the use of redux's `bindActionCreators` (or analogous methods from other flux implementations) to expose functions for invoking actions without the consuming being aware of the flux implementation.
+react-interop prescribes the use of redux's `bindActionCreators` (or analogous methods from other flux implementations) to expose functions for invoking actions without the consuming being aware of the flux implementation.

 To provide your components to the consumer, create a webpack entry point that constructs your store and exports your components, actions, and callbacks.
 Your consumers will reference your bundle as a vanilla JavaScript file.